open-resources/dash_curriculum/tutorial/part3/chapter10.md

 if __name__ == '__main__':
     app.run_server()
 ```
-### [ADD GIF, SHOWING THE ABOVE CODE IN ACTION]
+##### [ADD GIF, SHOWING THE ABOVE CODE IN ACTION]

 Similarly, we are able to define multiple outputs in one callback.
 Herefore, let us take another example, where we want to trigger a graph and a table at the same time by a dropdown menu.
+Again, we want to be able to select one specific country of interest to us, which data then gets displayed within the graph and the table.

-Multiple outputs will be separated with a commata when returned by the callback function.
+Using multiple outputs we need to add them as arguments in the callback decorator as well as return arguments in the callback function.
+Also make sure that the order we enter the arguments has to be the same.
+Multiple outputs will be just separated with a commata when returned by the callback function.

 ```
 # Import packages